gregcaporaso/microbiogeo/doc/notes/permanova.rst

 The command in the previous section creates a single output file named :file:`permanova_results.txt`.
 The resulting file should look like this: ::

-	Input_filepath						permanova_R_value	p_value
+	Input_filepath						permanova_F_value	p_value
 	unweighted_unifrac_dm.txt           2.29665065171		0.009

 The first field lists the distance matrix file that was used as input.
-The second field lists the R statistic that was computed, that this is the primary output of Permanova.
+The second field lists the F statistic that was computed, that this is the primary output of Permanova.
 The final field lists the p-value, which is .009 signifying reasonable accuracy.